Blagoja95/todo-app/README.md

 **Model <==> Controler <==> View**

-- The best way for me is to start whit View where I'll bind event listeners that will wait for user action, when something happened, the View will notify Controler about the event and send user input.
+- The best way for me is to start with View where I'll bind event listeners that will wait for user action, when something happened, the View will notify Controler about the event and send user input.
 - Controller will send input to the Model who will work with data, save a change and then will call back Controller, notify him that something new happened with the data.
 - Controller will then call View's method that render data or notify user with responses to the user action.